 Each member of SnugHouse has a well-developed artistic identity and sympathetic spirit for bringing out the best in the others’ songs and performances.
 Alex reveals: “I enjoy writing snarky songs.
 Rosie’s songs are playful, and Nikhil’s songs have a longing—they’re very heartfelt.”
 Laura is known for reimagined left-field cover songs, like a smoldering version of the Bee Gees’ “Stayin’ Alive,” that have become live-performance standouts

 Like Water represents a new era of fertile creativity for SnugHouse.
-The quartet came together as mutual admirers, playing at the Dogfish Bar’s weekly acoustic open mic.
+The group came together as mutual admirers, playing at the Dogfish Bar’s weekly acoustic open mic.
 In an impulsive moment of egoless creativity one night, Nikhil, Alex, Rosie, and Laura found themselves behind the mic for an impromptu performance of Nikhil’s song “I Couldn’t Be,” the opening track of SnugHouse’s self-titled EP, released in the spring of 2017.
+A few months later, Sam Kyzivat was added to the line up, expanding the band’s sonic and textural pallet.

 The title, Like Water, was pinched from a lyric from the song “A Long Walk Home.”
 Here, Nikhil sings: I’m still out there digging holes, searching for something // but, like water, you come flowing right back in.
 He explains: “The title is about the things you can’t run away from.
 This is a subject all of the songs touch on in one way or another.
 As in that lyric, the flow of water is something you can’t control, and has a sense of inevitability about it.”